Asana vs. Monday.com: Battle of Project Management Giants

 The image shows a Kanban chart that visualizes a team’s workflow.
-With Monday.com, you can see the list view of every project step in the form of pulses.
+With Monday.com project management features, you can see the list view of every project step in the form of pulses.
 In addition, the UI allows you to switch between pulses without much hassle.
 The default view is in a list form, but you have the option of choosing a Kanban board or a chart for the visual view of your workflow.

 Task management in Asana involves creating tasks, setting task goals such as deadlines, assigning the tasks to the team members, and keeping track of the tasks through the lists, boards, and timeline view.

-You can see the portfolio of the ongoing projects by zooming out of the day-to-day tasks at Asana.
-The portfolio shows the status of each project, so you don’t miss any project due to juggling between many projects simultaneously.
+You can see the portfolio of ongoing projects by zooming out on the day-to-day tasks at Asana.
+The portfolio shows the status of each project, so you don’t miss any project due to juggling many projects simultaneously.